JakobHallin/trust-layer-architecture/README.md

 Suspicious automation is blocked early.
 ```

-By pushing trust decisions to the edge — before backend services — this prototype is inspired by patterns used in modern bot-mitigation and Zero Trust systems, but is intentionally simplified for experimentation and learning.
+By pushing trust decisions to the edge, before backend services, this prototype is inspired by patterns used in modern bot-mitigation and Zero Trust systems, but it is intentionally simplified for experimentation and learning.